TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lab.md

 Your game should:

-* ask for player1 and player2's names
+* Start with a given shuffled deck variable
-* given a shuffled deck variable
+* Ask for player1 and player2's names
 * have a function player_turn

 ```python